Uniqueness of dg enhancements for the derived category of a Grothendieck category: Uniqueness of enhancements: a general criterion

 \section{Uniqueness of enhancements: a general criterion}

 This section is completely devoted to the proof of \autoref{thm:crit1}.
 Hence, let $\cA$ be a small category which we see here as a dg category sitting all in degree $0$ and let $\cL$ be a localizing subcategory of $\dgD(\cA)$.
-We will always assume that \begin{itemize} \item[(a)] The quotient $\dgD(\cA)/\cL$ is a well generated triangulated category; \item[(b)] $\dgD(\cA)/\cL\left(\fQ(\Yon(A)),\coprod_{i\in I}\fQ(\Yon(A_i))[k_i]\right)=0$, for all $A,A_i\in\cA$ (with $I$ a small set) and all integers $k_i<0$; \end{itemize} as in the hypotheses of \autoref{thm:crit1}.
+We will always assume that \begin{itemize} \item[(a)] The quotient $\dgD(\cA)/\cL$ is a well generated triangulated category; \item[(b)] The quotient functor $\fQ\colon\dgD(\cA)\to\dgD(\cA)/\cL$ is right vanishing; \end{itemize} as in the hypotheses of \autoref{thm:crit1}.